JasonDai1219/Project-Analysis/README.md

     - The significance level is at 5%
     - The
-    - Accoridng to the permutation test we made, the p-value is 0.0, which is much smaller than our significant level, thus we reject the null hypothesis.
-And here is the graph showing where the observation lies in the distribution of  *the number of steps* when *rating* is missing and when *rating* is not missing.
+    - Accoridng to the permutation test we made, the p-value is `0.0`, which is much smaller than our significant level, thus we reject the null hypothesis.
+    - Here is the graph showing where the observation lies in the distribution of  *the number of steps* when *rating* is missing and when *rating* is not missing.
     <iframe src="assets/n_steps_by_missingness_of_ratings.html" width=800 height=600 frameBorder=0></iframe>
         - As we can see in the above graph, the distribution of step numbers when rating is missing has a bimodal distribution and more outliers, which is different from that of the distribution of *step numbers* when rating is not missing.
     - And here, we have the empirical dustribution of our permutation test, and we can see that the observation lies almost outside the whole empirical distribution, therefore, we should reject the null hypothesis of this permutation test.
     <iframe src="assets/rating_vs._nsteps.html" width=800 height=600 frameBorder=0></iframe>